Grower views on GRDC 2023-28 R, D & E plan development

 How networking at an industry event launched GenerationAg podcast

+Podcasting duo Kayla Evans and Lavina Wehr first met at an industry event.
+As the two youngest people in the room, they gravitated toward each other in the lunch line.
 The GenerationAg podcast started as a chat between two like-minded strangers at a conference and has evolved into a platform for people to share stories of agriculture and inspire young ag professionals to champion their industry.
+Each week, a new episode of GenerationAg features Kayla and Lavina interviewing ag industry professionals across the country.

 Implementation of parliamentary report recommendations critical for grains sector